iatmachian/imunify360-doc-test/docs/dashboard/README.md

 ![](/images/Imunify_Advisor.png)

-A dialog box pops up to display the settings.
+A dialog box pops up to display recommendations.

-You can tick or untick checkboxes.
-Click <span class="notranslate">_Apply_</span> to apply settings.
-If you apply all recommended settings, the Imunify Advisor will be automatically disabled for 30 days.

-If your server's settings differ from the recommended, the Imunify Advisor will pop up again to display the settings.
+You can accept or reject them (by unchecking a corresponding checkbox) and apply settings by clicking <span class="notranslate">_Apply_</span>.

+Rejected recommendations will not appear again for a while.

 :::tip Note
-If you do not want to use the recommended settings you can disable Imunify Advisor via the [config file](/config_file_description/).
+If you do not want to use the recommendations you can disable Imunify Advisor via the [config file](/config_file_description/).
 :::